GA-Tutorials/BEWD_SF_6/11_Front_End_Basics/readme.md

 - Complete the final Back End components of your last week's Record Label app (if you haven't)
   * Integrate Twitter Bootstrap (add basic header & footer partials using bootstrap)
   * Create show, edit, new & index pages for Record Labels, Artists and Songs
-  * Use panels, tables , buttons to give your application a unique flair
+  * Use panels, tables, buttons to give your application a unique flair
-  * Integrate simple_form within view layer
+  * Integrate simple_form within the view layer

 ###Homework